 People Who Will Make Rocky Costumes For You

 I really think it's more fun to make your own.
 (Don't know how to sew?
-Well, neither did the rest of us when we started.
-For ideas on how to find/cobble together/modify costumes, and finding the supplies to do it , please visit the Q&A page.)
-But some people really don't want to, don't have time, or would rather hire someone more skilled, and I got tired of getting email from them asking for a list of costumers.
-So here it is; if that's how you feel, you can contact one of these people.
-I haven't had dealings with all of them myself, but I have met most of them and personally seen examples of their work.
+Neither did most of us when we started.
+For ideas on how to find/cobble together/modify costumes, and finding supplies, visit the Q&A page.)
+But some people really don't want to, don't have time, or would rather hire someone more skilled, and I got tired of people asking for a list of costumers.
+So here it is.
+I haven't dealt with all of them myself, but I have met most of them and personally seen examples of their work.

 What About Those Commercial Costumes?

-Fox announced in 1998 that they would be producing commercial RHPS costumes; in 2001 they finally did.
-I wouldn't recommend any of them except maybe the Riff wig (hard to find commercially; requires some skill to make one), or the Frank wig (not bad for a wig in a bag--they got the shape right at least).
+Fox released these in 2001.
+I wouldn't recommend them except maybe the Riff wig (hard to find commercially; requires some skill to make), or the Frank wig (not bad for a wig in a bag--the shape is right at least).
 If you want accuracy, or durability, look elsewhere.
+I haven't looked at the Eddie costume that turned up in 2025, or the Rocky Horror SHOW costumes which Smiffys made available in the UK (Frank's surgery gown has a heart; Riff has a white bowtie; the Magenta wig is totally different...it's the play).

 - The Frank wig and costume are the best-looking of the lot, but close up the Frank costume is flimsy, cheap and nasty.
 Fingerless gloves and corset are fronted with a plastic loopy scratchy material that looks okay if you don't get too close; backs are plain black.
 Gloves started to run immediately (they're not hemmed).
 Faux garter belt lace strip (attached to panties) looks good but started coming unstitched when I held it up.

 Tube top: multicolored shiny stripes with gold foil dots printed over them (plain black back).
 Tiny red foil dot bowtie on white elastic.
-Pastel stripes printed on black stretchy shorts (yes, the picture shows sewed-on ribbons, but that's a prototype).
-Thin foildot shirt with tails.
-Rectangular black foildot lapels attached in some weird way which minimized number of seams.
-Unlined, of course.
+Pastel stripes printed on black stretchy shorts.
+Thin foil dot shirt with tails.
+Rectangular black foil dot lapels attached in some weird way which minimized number of seams.
+Unlined.

-The Columbia wig is an embarrassment: wrong color, too bushy.
-You can do much better at a wigshop without trying too hard.
+The Columbia wig is embarrassing: wrong color, too bushy.
+You can do much better at a wigshop or just going online.

 Tailors and Costumers

-Costumers are listed here as a service to our readers, and the listing does not
+Costumers are listed here as a service to our readers, and does not constitute an endorsement.

-If you have a problem with one of them, I probably can't help you.
+If you have a problem with one of them, I probably can't help.

-I DO NOT recommend buying a costume from someone if you need it by a specific date, particularly around Halloween, when most Rocky costumers are swamped.
-If there is a deadline you must meet, you are probably better off doing the costume yourself.
-Please remember that you are ordering a custom piece of clothing, some of the fabrics are hard or impossible to find (yes, even with the Internet), and that most Rocky costumers are fans doing this in their spare time.
+I DO NOT recommend commissioning a costume if you need it by a specific date, particularly around Halloween, when most Rocky costumers are swamped.
+If you're on deadline, you are probably better off doing the costume yourself.
+You are ordering a custom piece of vintage-styled clothing, and most Rocky costumers are fans doing this in their spare time.

 A warning: if you live in a different country than the costumer, you may have to pay import duty on the costume, and shipping may be pricey!